vijay0405/library_manager/README.md

 The images will be built/downloaded and the Docker containers will start.

-Once everything is up and running visit `localhost:3003` to use the example.
+Once everything is up and running visit `localhost:3003` to use.

 ### Shut down